behance/docker-base/README.md

 ### Expectations

-To add a service to be monitored, simply create a service script: https://github.com/just-containers/s6-overlay#writing-a-service-script
+To add a service to be monitored, simply create a service [run](https://github.com/just-containers/s6-overlay#writing-a-service-script) script
 For programmatic switches, create the service in `/etc/services-available`, and symlink to `/etc/services.d` to enable

 ### Security